opdavies/oliverdavies.uk/source/_posts/2019-09-13-live-blogging-symfonylive-london.md

 * Rebuilt or extend in Symfony app
 * Test and deploy, then update the apache config to add new proxy rules

+### A gotcha

+- Legacy app uses CSRF
+- Needed to track the token, added to shared cookie

 ## Closing Keynote: The fabulous World of Emojis and other Unicode symbols (Nicolas Grekas)